Sanjana-Deshmukh06/React-Portfolio/README.md

 🌟 My Portfolio Website

 Welcome to my personal portfolio website!
 This project showcases my skills, experience, and projects in a creative and interactive way.
-Built with modern web technologies, the website is fully responsive and designed to provide an engaging user experience..
+Built with modern web technologies, the website is fully responsive and designed to provide an engaging user experience.

 🚀 Features

 Interactive Design: A visually appealing interface with smooth animations and transitions.
 Responsive Layout: Fully optimized for desktops, tablets, and mobile devices.
 Dynamic Content: Projects, skills, and experiences dynamically displayed.
-Contact Form: Easy way for visitors to reach out..
+Contact Form: Easy way for visitors to reach out.

 🛠️ Tech Stack
 Frontend: React.js, HTML5, CSS3, JavaScript